 In summary, CRAR is a process allowing landlords to appoint registered agents to enter tenants' premises, take control of goods and sell them to pay off arrears.
 It replaced the old remedy of distress.
 CRAR can only be used in relation to written leases of commercial premises.
 It has not seen great uptake since its introduction in 2014.
 CRAR has equally not been especially popular since the outbreak of coronavirus: it requires the registered agent to physically attend the premises and is usually only exercised when the tenant's business is open for trade.
-In the absence of forfeiture or serving statutory demands, though, it is one of the obvious next steps for landlords, particularly once the lockdown is lifted.
+In the absence of forfeiture or serving statutory demands, though, it was one of the obvious next steps for landlords, particularly now that the lockdown is lifted.

 What has changed?

 Enforcing CRAR at residential premises and on roads has also been temporarily restricted.
 Initiating CRAR usually waives the landlord's right to forfeit.
-During the lockdown, that is unlikely to apply (but landlords may still take a cautious approach).
+Until 31 December 2020, that is unlikely to apply (but landlords may still take a cautious approach).

 What if CRAR had already been initiated?

 So where does that leave landlords and tenants?

 Landlords can, for now, still bring a debt claim for any arrears, but that is likely to be a much slower process than some of the other options that were previously available to them.
 It may also cost them a lot more and therefore risk simply adding to their losses.
 It is however important to keep in mind that tenants' obligation to pay rent has not been suspended.
 Whilst landlords' options are being limited now, much of the changes being introduced are temporary and therefore some landlords, if they can afford to, will decide to bide their time and then pursue arrears when the restrictions have been lifted or there is simply more clarity as to the best approach to take with regards to recovering arrears.